CZend371/MLOps-Final-Project/README.md

 ## Key Design Notes

 - **Two independent DAGs:** `training_pipeline` and `inference_pipeline` are decoupled -- each loads and splits the dataset on its own.
 The split is identical because both use the same sklearn built-in dataset and `random_state=42`.
-- **No XCom:** each DAG is a single task, keeping the logic simple and debuggable.
 - **At-least-once delivery:** SQS messages are deleted only after the prediction is successfully written to S3.
 If a consumer task fails mid-processing, the SQS visibility timeout expires and the message becomes visible again for retry.
 - **No write conflicts:** each prediction is stored at a unique S3 key (`predictions/<record_id>.json`), so multiple ECS tasks never overwrite each other.
 - **Long-polling:** the consumer uses `WaitTimeSeconds=20` to reduce SQS API calls and cost.